copsTvFan/cops-episode-guide/guide.md

 **Los Angeles, CA 18**

-- (8:17 PM Drive By Shooting) Officer Tammy Waters calls the pursuit going southbound on Lincoln after a white van.
+- (8:17 PM Drive-by Shooting) Officer Tammy Waters calls the pursuit going southbound on Lincoln after a white van.
 Pacific Area -- The van rounds a corner and the suspects run off on Glen Cove.
 Officer Jeffrey Ennis chases the Mexican driver through and apartment complex.
 Air support is called in